top of page

 H: Two sisters?

-C: Aye - though both are unmarried, they own five houses in Seville - a good catch for any man no? (cautions) - you must be aware - Gentlemen - that women in Spain have an astonishing freedom of converse that our own do not - reserve is not the characteristic of the Spanish belles
+C: Aye - though both are unmarried, they own five houses in Seville - a good catch for any man no? (cautions) - you must be aware - Gentlemen - that women in Spain have an astonishing freedom of converse that our own do not - reserve is not the characteristic of a Spanish belle

-H: My guide-book would certainly bear that out (blushes, again)
+H: My guide-book would certainly bear that out quite well (blushes, again)

 The men head off to Casa Joseplia